image of wood-destroying pests in the uk

 Characteristics

-Centipedes are quick, nocturnal predators with a venomous bite.
+Centipedes are quick, nocturnal predators with venomous bites.
 While their bite is not dangerous to humans, it can be painful.
 Centipedes prefer to reside in damp, secluded spaces such as basements, bathrooms, closets, and under stones.

 Prevention and Control

 Controlling centipedes involves reducing moisture levels and removing their hiding spots.
-Use dehumidifiers or fans to dry out damp rooms, and seal any cracks where these pests might enter your home.
-Remove clutter from your floors and yard to eliminate potential hiding spots.
+Use dehumidifiers or fans to dry out damp rooms, seal any cracks where these pests might enter your home, and remove clutter from your floors and yard to eliminate potential hiding spots.

 Moisture Control Tips